Key Staff Members

 Marilyn Dornfeld, Director of Adult Programs

-Marilyn joined NAMI in August 2014 and manages NAMI’s Family-to–Family program, Family Support Groups, and Family Connections (BPD).
+Marilyn joined NAMI in August 2014 and manages NAMI’s Family-to–Family program and Family Support Groups.
 She is also a Family–to-Family teacher and trainer and is certified to teach Question, Persuade, Refer (QPR), Good Mental Health in the Workplace, Youth Mental Health First Aid, Mental Health First Aid, Early Warning Signs and other programs.
 After the illness of her son she became involved with NAMI Minnesota.
 Marilyn has a Masters degree in Education and is a former educator in the St. Paul Public School System.

 Cynthia Fashaw, Director of Children’s Programs & Multicultural Outreach

 Cynthia directs NAMI Minnesota’s children’s, youth and young adult programs, and directs outreach and training to multicultural communities.
 Cynthia provides training to parents, foster parents, youth and professionals, and develops and conducts trainings in cultural communities.
 She provides information, education and trainings on mental health, suicide postvention/prevention, school success for k-12 and post-secondary students, crisis planning and a number of other trainings.
 She is a certified instructor for Mental Health First Aid, Youth Mental Health First Aid, and Suicide Postvention.